 The programme is a three year, full-time programme leading to a BA (Hons.) in Early Childhood Education.
-It is a programme of tuition, supervised practice placements, tutorials, a wide range of assignments including a major project, independent study and research and exams.
+It is a programme of lectures, supervised practice placements, tutorials and a wide range of assignments.

-In each of three years three main components are offered
+In each of the three years three main components are offered

 - a theory component